Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Mitigation Performance Evaluation

 \subsection{Mitigation Performance Analysis}

-We compare the mitigation performance of our RMC framework with the above baselines and have the following key observations.
+We compare our RMC framework with the above baselines and have the following key observations.

-\textbf{Iterative Magnitude Pruning}: \begin{itemize}[leftmargin=*] \itemsep{-3pt} \item \emph{Comparison with Baselines}: Table \ref{tab:iterative-magnitude-pruning-mitigation} shows the mitigation results with relative bias $\mathcal{F}_{bias}$ in Table~\ref{tab:relative-robustness-pruning-mitigation}.
+\textbf{Iterative Magnitude Pruning}: Table \ref{tab:iterative-magnitude-pruning-mitigation} shows the mitigation results of accuracy and relative bias $\mathcal{F}_{bias}$.
 All mitigation methods are performed with pruned models at $40\%$ sparsity.
-We observe that task-specific knowledge distillation slightly improves the accuracy on adversarial set compared to Vanilla tuning.
-Global smoothing further improves the generalization accuracy compared to the prior methods.
-Our RMC framework obtains the best accuracy on adversarial test set across all the tasks on aggregate.
-RMC further reduces the average relative bias $\mathcal{F}_{bias}$ by $10\%$ over Vanilla tuning in Table~\ref{tab:relative-robustness-pruning-mitigation}.

-\item \emph{Pruning with Varying Sparsity}: For the MNLI task, we illustrate the mitigation performance of our RMC framework for different levels of sparsity in Figure~\ref{fig:ours-different-sparsity-mnli}.
-We observe RMC to consistently improve the accuracy on adversarial HANS while reducing the relative bias $\mathcal{F}_{bias}$ for all levels of sparsity over the Vanilla method. \end{itemize}
+We observe that task-specific knowledge distillation only slightly improves accuracy on the OOD test set compared to Vanilla tuning, since the teacher model itself is not robust for downstream tasks~\cite{niven2019probing}.
+Global smoothing further improves generalization accuracy compared to prior methods.
+Our RMC framework obtains the best accuracy on OOD test set across all the tasks on aggregate.
+RMC further reduces the average relative bias $\mathcal{F}_{bias}$ by $10\%$ over Vanilla tuning, as shown in Table~\ref{tab:iterative-magnitude-pruning-mitigation}, indicating the benefits of uncertainty-based sample-wise smoothing in terms of improving model robustness.
+For the MNLI task, we also illustrate the mitigation performance of our RMC framework for different levels of sparsity in Figure~\ref{fig:ours-different-sparsity-mnli}.
+We observe that RMC consistently improves accuracy on OOD HANS while reducing the relative bias $\mathcal{F}_{bias}$ for all levels of sparsity over the Vanilla method.

-\textbf{Knowledge Distillation}: Table \ref{tab:knowledge-distillation-mitigation} shows the mitigation results with relative bias $\mathcal{F}_{bias}$ in Table~\ref{tab:relative-robustness-kd-mitigation}.
-We observe that RMC significantly improves over MiniLM for adversarial generalization leveraging smoothed predictions from BERT-base teacher.
-With instance-level smoothing in RMC, the generalization accuracy for the compressed model on the adversarial set is significantly closer to BERT-base teacher compared to the other methods.
-We also decrease the relative bias $\mathcal{F}_{bias}$ in Table~\ref{tab:relative-robustness-kd-mitigation} by $10.4\%$ over Vanilla tuning.
-On the QQP task, RMC simultaneously improves compressed model performance on both the in-distribution development set as well as the two adversarial sets.
+\textbf{Knowledge Distillation}: Table \ref{tab:knowledge-distillation-mitigation} shows the mitigation results of accuracy and relative bias $\mathcal{F}_{bias}$.
+We observe that RMC significantly improves over MiniLM for OOD generalization leveraging smoothed predictions from BERT-base teacher.
+With instance-level smoothing in RMC, the generalization accuracy for the compressed model on the OOD test set is significantly closer to BERT-base teacher compared to the other methods.
+We also decrease the relative bias $\mathcal{F}_{bias}$ in Table~\ref{tab:knowledge-distillation-mitigation} by $10.4\%$ over Vanilla tuning.
+On the QQP task, RMC simultaneously improves the performance of compressed model on both the in-distribution development set and the two OOD test sets.